 1949 To 1981

-Ferrograph produced reel to reel tape recorders from 1954 to 1980 which were manufactured in the United Kingdom.
+Ferrograph produced reel to reel tape recorders from 1951 to 1980 which were manufactured in United Kingdom.
 These tape recorders targeted the semi-pro, consumer and studio market.
 The early models of Ferrograph tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 220-240v & 110-120v voltages.

 1918 – Founded by Joseph Wright and Thomas Weaire, started as Wright and Weaire Ltd. in London making radio components and instruments.